 Since 2013, UNMAS Mali has contributed to:

 - Protection of civilians, with a significant decrease in the number of victims of explosive remnants of war (ERW).
-Between 2012 and 2019, the number of ERW victims gradually went down from 56 to 3 per year.
+Between 2012 and 2019, the number of ERW victims gradually went down from 56 to 6 per year, with 5 victims being recorded in 2020 so far;

 - Increased safety for the delivery of humanitarian assistance.

-44 armouries and ammunition storage areas have been rehabilitated, and 513 MDSF personnel trained in safe and secure weapons and ammunitions management (WAM).
+49 armouries and ammunition storage areas have been rehabilitated, and 552 MDSF personnel trained in safe and secure weapons and ammunition management (WAM).

-Since late 2017, Mali has experienced a significant increase in IED incidents particularly in the centre of the country, which resulted in high numbers of casualties among civilians and impeding stabilization efforts.
-In 2019, 91% of civilian casualties from explosive hazards have been recorded in Mopti Region.
+Since late 2017, Mali has experienced a significant increase in IED incidents, particularly in the centre of the country, which has resulted in high numbers of casualties among civilians and impeding stabilization efforts.
+In 2019, 94% of civilian victims were recorded in the Mopti region, and in the first quarter of 2020, 59% in Mopti, and 41% in Timbuktu.

-In Mali, the United Nations Mine Action Service (UNMAS), as part of MINUSMA, is mandated by UN Security Council resolution 2480 (2019) which prioritizes: 1.
+In Mali, the United Nations Mine Action Service (UNMAS), as part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), is mandated by UN Security Council resolution 2480 (2019) which prioritizes: 1.
 Protection of civilians and stabilization efforts in the Centre; 2.
 Enhancement of national capacities in explosive ordnance threat mitigation and safe weapons and ammunition management; 3.
 Training of the MINUSMA troops in countering the explosive threat.

 UNMAS vision for Mali: The Government of Mali, Malian civil society and the United Nations are able to mitigate and respond to explosive threats to significantly reduce the impact of landmines, ERW and IEDs, at which point UN Mine Action assistance is no longer requested.